-13. Work in both loops: Continuing with Black, ch 1.
+13. Continuing with Black, ch 1.
 Sc in next 2 sts.
 With Wine, sc2tog.
-Sc in next st. *With Black, sc in next 3 sts.
-With Wine, sc2tog.
+Sc in next st. *Switch to Black, sc in next 3 sts.
+Switch to Wine, sc2tog.
 Sc in next st* work 5 times.
-(29 sts) Cut Wine.
+Join.
+(29 sts)

 Stuff the ornament very full and firmly.
 To make sure your ornaments are more round shaped and less cylinder shaped, you will need to strategically stuff, making sure the center has a bit more stuffing than the top and bottom.